hjson/hjson-go/README.md

 The Go implementation of Hjson is based on [hjson-js](https://github.com/hjson/hjson-js).
 For other platforms see [hjson.github.io](https://hjson.github.io).

+More documentation can be found at https://pkg.go.dev/github.com/hjson/hjson-go/v4

 # Install

 Make sure you have a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html).
+See the [install instructions](https://golang.org/doc/install.html).

 - In order to use Hjson from your own Go source code, just add an import line like the one here below.
 Before building your project, run `go mod tidy` in order to download the Hjson source files.
 The suffix `/v4` is required in the import path, unless you specifically want to use an older major version.
 ```go